axiom-data-science/portal-docs/DisplayingData.rst

 Displaying Data
 ###############

 This section of our documentation is still under development.
-For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the ESM page.
+For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner.

 .. _view-data-in-the-map-portal: